0

 Before the bridge was finished, unexpected wind-induced motion in the relatively lightweight deck indicated the need for greater stability.
 Diagonal stays running from the main cables to the stiffening girders on both towers were added to stabilize the bridge.
 However, the bridge’s motion during unusually severe storms in the winter of 1942–1943 caused extensive damage and destroyed some of the stays.
 With the recent collapse of the Tacoma Narrows Bridge in everyone’s mind, stronger and more extensive longitudinal and transverse diagonal stays were added.

-Text imported from Wikipedia article "Deer Isle Bridge" and modified on 22 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Deer Isle Bridge" and modified on July 22, 2019 according to the CC-BY-SA 4.0 International license.

 Participants